Brianconn71/ms1-project/README.md

 ## Surface <a name="surface"></a>

 The Surface plane of the website is all about the visual representation of the information dislayed.
 It was important for me to keep a consistent
 "smoky" theme to the website.
-I modelled the band around a kind of Indie rock band.
+I modelled the band around a kind of Indie Rock band.
 Indie Rock always gives a feel of "smokiness" or edginess.
-I wanted to maintain a consistent dark theme with bright CTA buttons and make sure the writing on the website had easy readability.
+I wanted to maintain a consistent dark theme with bright CTA buttons and make sure the writing on the website has easy readability.

-### Color <a name="color"></a>
+### Colour <a name="color"></a>

 The main colors used throughout the project are as follows:

-* #1C304A is the background color for the Navbar and footer and in certain sections throughout the website.
-It is a dark blue, gray kind of color which goes well with my overall theme.
+* #1C304A is the background color for the navbar and footer as well as in certain sections throughout the website.
+It is a dark blue, grey kind of color which goes well with my overall theme.
 * #E5E5E5 is the color of the font on the website which I feel goes well with the dark background.
-It is also the background color of sections of the website which complements the font colorin well.
+It is also the background color of sections of the website which also complements the font colour.
 * #02C8F6 is the main button color.
-It is a bright blue which both complements the dark background and stands out too.
+It is a bright blue which both complements the dark background and stands out.
 * #2A4262 is a lighter blue color used in certain sections of the website to clearly define it from the header and the footer.

 ### Images <a name="images"></a>